Wichaichan: Reign

-Since the elevation of King Pinklao twenty years earlier the office of Front Palace had gained considerable amount of power and prestige.
-The Viceroy had his own army of over 2,000 men, western trained and western armed.
+Since the elevation of King Pinklao twenty years earlier, the office of Front Palace had gained considerable amount of power and prestige.
+The viceroy had his own army of over 2,000 men, western trained and western armed.
 He also controlled a naval forces of several steam powered gunboats.
-The Prince also had a large share of state revenues over one-third of which is given directly to him for the maintenance of his officials, retinue, court, concubines and advisors.
+The prince also had a large share of state revenues, over one-third of which is given directly to him for the maintenance of his officials, retinue, court, concubines, and advisors.

 Front Palace crisis

-When Chulalongkorn came of age in 1873 he and his western educated brothers were intent on creating a modern absolutist state.
-Siamese government during previous reigns were dominated by the aristocracy with many elements of feudalism still in existence.
-In order to modernize and centralize the state Chulalongkorn must consolidate the Royal government's control over finances and the bureaucracy.
-First he created the Auditing Office and then a year later the Privy Council of Siam.
+When Chulalongkorn came of age in 1873, he and his western-educated brothers were intent on creating a modern absolutist state.
+Siamese government during previous reigns were dominated by the aristocracy, with many elements of feudalism still in existence.
+In order to modernize and centralize the state, Chulalongkorn must consolidate the royal government's control over finances and the bureaucracy.
+First, he created the Auditing Office and then, a year later, the Privy Council of Siam.
 These two reforms quickly drew the ire of the aristocracy and Wichaichan, whose powers were slowly being eroded.

 The conflict between Chulalongkorn and Wichaichan over these reforms erupted in open confrontation, after Wichaichan received an anonymous letter threatening his life.
-On the 28 December 1874 a fire erupted in the Grand Palace, Wichaichan's reluctance to help quell the flames gave Chulalongkorn the excuse he needed to lay siege to the Front Palace.
-As a result, on the night of 2 January 1875, Wichaichan fled to the British Consulate to the south of Bangkok to seek refuge from the King.
-Negotiations between the two cousins began, however no clear conclusions were reached, with Wichaichan under the impression that his life was in danger, he refused all reconciliation.
+On 28 December 1874, a fire erupted in the Grand Palace.
+Wichaichan's reluctance to help quell the flames gave Chulalongkorn the excuse he needed to lay siege to the Front Palace.
+As a result, on the night of 2 January 1875, Wichaichan fled to the British consulate to the south of Bangkok to seek refuge from the king.
+Negotiations between the two cousins began, however no clear conclusions were reached.
+With Wichaichan under the impression that his life was in danger, he refused all reconciliation.

-By February the crisis has reached stalemate.
-Si Suriyawongse decided to advise the British acting-Consul to invite an influential person to intervene and end the crisis.
+By February, the crisis has reached stalemate.
+Si Suriwongse decided to advise the British acting-Consul to invite an influential person to intervene and end the crisis.
 Invitations were made to Sir Andrew Clarke the Governor of the Straits Settlements.
-Clarke arrived in Bangkok on 18 February, after some deliberations with various factions he decided to support the young King over Wichaichan.
-On the evening of 24 February Clarke forced the humiliated Wichaichan to accept Chulalongkorn's terms in full.
+Clarke arrived in Bangkok on 18 February.
+After some deliberations with various factions, he decided to support the young king over Wichaichan.
+On the evening of 24 February, Clarke forced the humiliated Wichaichan to accept Chulalongkorn's terms in full.

-The terms of the settlement stripped Wichaichan of all of his powers, he was able to keep only 200 guards of small weaponry, he was also forced to abdicate his title of Viceroy.
-Despite this he was able to remain Front Palace and keep his residence.
+The terms of the settlement stripped Wichaichan of all of his powers.
+He was able to keep only 200 guards of small weaponry and was also forced to abdicate his title of viceroy.
+Despite this, he was able to remain Front Palace and keep his residence.
 Chulalongkorn also promised to take responsibility for his finances and safety.
 He lived the rest of his life quietly as an educated gentleman, being consigned to his palace.
-The role and influence of the Front Palace and the nobility was greatly diminished and Chulalongkorn was able to continue his reforms in peace without opposition.
+The role and influence of the Front Palace and the nobility was greatly diminished, and Chulalongkorn was able to continue his reforms in peace without opposition.
 In 1881 Wichaichan met King Kalākaua of the Hawaiian Islands, who made a stop in Siam on his world tour.
-The King noted that Wichaichan was well educated and spoke English fluently.
+The king noted that Wichaichan was well educated and spoke English fluently.